-Last week, major league baseball players reported to their teams' spring training camps, where they will prepare for the upcoming season under palm-studded, sunny skies.
+Major league baseball players recently reported to their spring training camps, where they are preparing for the upcoming season under palm-studded, sunny skies.
 But while all 30 clubs today flock to Florida and Arizona to escape the lingering effects of winter, for much of the twentieth century ball clubs pitched their training camps in sunny Southern California.

 Baseball's preseason ritual has changed much since the Chicago Cubs arrived in Los Angeles by way of the Santa Fe Railroad on March 11, 1903, becoming the first major league club to call Southern California their springtime home.
 Then, the custom was for teams to practice in one place for two weeks, after which they would barnstorm back to their home cities, challenging college, minor-league, and rival major-league clubs along the way.

 The Cubs practiced at Chutes Park, located near downtown at Washington and Grand.
 Curious Angelenos trickled onto the park grounds to glimpse the visiting players, which included the now-famous trio of Tinkers, Evers, and Chance.